Hannahtersbol/MLOps/reports/README.md

 Student s224773 was in charge of:
 - All of GCP tasks
+- Some API and docker configureation to work in cloud

 We all contributed to the source code.
 In week 1 we decided that we would do mob-programming, meaning that one person was writing code while the rest were directing and discussing what to write.
 This gave all of us a good foundation and understanding for the project